switchboard-xyz/-deprecated-vrf_req_example/README.md

 ## Design Decision
-Given the above considerations and given Solanas block generation speed, attack scope is more narrowed to include the most recent blockhash to minimize randomness foresight on producer secret key leaks.
+Given the above considerations and given Solanas block generation speed, attack scope is more narrowed when including the most recent blockhash to minimize randomness foresight on producer secret key leaks.

 # Usage